Am0rphous/palm-tree/SECURITY.md

 # Security Policy

-this repo is protected by Jedi Forces.
+#This repo is protected by Jedi Forces.
-Following the law is smart.
-Otherwise you may face consequences.

-Sooo be smart.
-Follow the law.
-Don't abuse.
+#You are expected to follow the law.
+#Don't abuse nor misuse.

-And most of all...
+#But most of all...

-➡️LEARN & HAVE FUN !❕!❕!❕!❕!❕!❕!❕
+#➡️LEARN & HAVE FUN !❕!❕!❕!❕!❕!❕!❕

- 🌴 palm-tree and community
+ ### 🌴 palm-tree and community